 Pictured here is my work displayed at the gallery.

 2019 was the year I found my love for photographing rock concerts, had all access to photograph Forbes 30 and Under Summit, and began traveling the world for a coffee project.
 Then….the pandemic paused these opportunities.
-I used this pause to connect to my story, create more encaustic paintings, and learn about NFTs.

 My travels started back up in August 2021 with Chiapas, Mexico.
 This trip covered coffee farms, an incredible orphanage, and communities.